act-rules/act-rules.github.io/_rules/block-collapsible-cefbef.md

 name: Block of content is expandable and collapsible
 rule_type: atomic
 description: |
-  This rule checks that a given block of content is expandable and collapsible
+  This rule checks that repeated blocks of content are expandable and collapsible
 accessibility_requirements:
   wcag-technique:SCR28: # Using an expandable and collapsible menu to bypass block of content
 		forConformance: false